- Managers should always try to observe all interceptor cleaning/maintenance activities to ensure the device is properly cleaned and operational.

 Reason: Weekly (or more frequent) cleaning of the hydromechanical grease interceptors by the facilities own staff will reduce the costs.
 If the facility does not have a gravity grease interceptor, the hydromechanical grease interceptor is the only means of preventing grease from entering the sewer system.

-Benefit: Cleaning under-sink hydromechanical grease interceptors frequently will reduce the frequency and cost of gravity grease interceptor cleaning.
+Benefit: Cleaning under-sink hydromechanical grease interceptors frequently will reduce the frequency and cost of gravity grease interceptor cleaning and minimize odors.

 - Clean gravity grease interceptors routinely.